freddy38510/quasar-app-extension-ssg/README.md

 A function to control what files should have <link rel="prefetch"> resource hints generated.

-By default, no assets will be prefetched; however you can customize what to prefetch in order to better control bandwidth usage.
+By default no assets will be prefetched.
+However this is possible to customize what to prefetch in order to better control bandwidth usage.
 This option expects the same function signature as shouldPreload.

 ### `inlineCriticalCss`